 Prices for beach front or close to the beach are going to be high due to the limited supply.
 There is a high contrast to what expats pay and what locals can afford.

 Playa Del Carmen.
 Of course we have a lot to say about this place because we are based here.
 This town/city keeps becoming more popular with expats and nationals for living (about 186,00 residents and growing).
 It is a European feeling place next to the ocean than most everywhere else.
 You still can find places under 100,ooo dollars to live (See our article on affordable homes to buy in Playa) and you can find super luxury villas or modern condos.

 The pros: People consider Playa Del Carmen to be different from the rest of Mexico.
 It has a unique feel to it.
 With so many European and South American influences, you might feel like you are in a very international destination.
 Most of the downtown is very walkable and you can get by without a car.
-The growing amount of expats make it easy to meet other like minded people.
+The growing number of expats make it easy to meet other likeminded people.

 Playa has good access to public transportation running up and down the Riviera Maya and buses to Yucatan State.
 Playa is also jut 40 minutes from the Cancun airport.

-With the amount of foreigners you just might find a holiday tradition from your home country being celebrated or even a meal being prepared at a restaurant.
+With the number of foreigners, you just might find a holiday tradition from your home country being celebrated or even a meal being prepared at a restaurant.